How to Trade with Support and Resistance

 - The number of occurrences.
 The first-time retrace to the area is strong

 - Volume.
 The higher the relative volume is at a particular price level, the more likely it is that the price level will become significant support or resistance.

 - How did the price leave the level?
 The stronger the price moves away from a zone, the more out-of-balance supply and demand are at that zone.
 A heavy order is placed by smart money

 - How much time did the price spend at the zone?
 The less time the price spends at a zone, the more out-of-balance supply and demand are at the price level.
 Smart money aggressively entering When prices retrace and test the level in future

 - How far did the price move away from the zone before returning back to the zone?
 The farther price moves away from a zone before returning to that zone, the greater the reward to risk and probability.

 And even when prices start to falter in the higher region of the chart, bulls are technically still in control as long as they manage to keep the market up in levels higher than or equal to a former significant low.
 But the stronger the earlier dominance, the less likely the market will turn on any first reversal attempt.

-- Support tends to break in a downtrend
+- Support tends to break into a downtrend

-- Resistance tends to break in an uptrend
+- Resistance tends to break into an uptrend

-- Support and Resistance tend to break when there is a tight range at SR level
+- Support and Resistance tend to break when there is a tight range at the SR level

 - The more/frequently test of support resistance is weakening this level and break the level